derekTurner/Javascript-Games-Fund-24/Block_3/section_1c/setup.md

 Windows subsystem for Linux is easy to install on windows version beyond Windows 10 Home Version 21H1

-The current system used a the time of writing these notes is:
+The current system can be found in the windows setting system>about sectyion.
+The system used a the time of writing these notes is:
 ```
     Edition: 	  Windows 11 Home

-    Version:	  22H2
+    Version:	  23H2

-    OS build:	  22621.1992
+    OS build:	  22631.4317

-    Experience:	Windows Feature Experience Pack 1000.22644.1000.0
+    Experience:	Windows Feature Experience Pack 1000.22700.1041.0
 ```